pism/pism/doc/sphinx/contributing/index.rst

    b.
 Test your changes.
    c.
 Add verification or regression tests (optional but **strongly encouraged**).
    d.
 Update documentation, if necessary.
    e.
-Update the change log ``CHANGES.rst``.
+Update the change log `CHANGES.rst`.
 If your contribution contains a bug fix,
       please describe the bug and its effects.

 #. `Create a pull request <github-pull-request-create_>`_ and make sure to `allow
    edits from maintainers. <github-pull-request-allow-edits_>`_

+   Every time you push your code to GitHub_ CircleCI_ will

+   - build it with pedantic compiler settings, treating all compiler warnings as errors
+   - run `make test` in the build directory.

+   Please make sure all tests pass (you will get an e-mail if there was a failure).

 If you are planning a large contribution we encourage you to open an issue at
 |pism-issues-url| or e-mail us at |pism-email| and interact with us frequently to ensure